• Skip to primary navigation

 Bedai or Bedmi Puri?

-Bedai is also known as 'Urad Dal Kachori' is filled with spicy and flavorful Urad Dal stuffing and then deep-fried until crispy and golden brown from both sides.
-Whereas Bedmi Puri also known as ‘Dal Puri’ are where soaked and ground lentils with spices are mixed with flour to make the dough.
-This Puri dough is then rolled into thick Puris and fried until it turns crispy and golden brown from both sides.
+Bedai, also known as Urad Dal Kachori, is filled with spicy and flavorful Urad Dal stuffing and then deep-fried until crispy and golden brown on both sides.
+Whereas Bedmi Puri, also known as ‘Dal Puri’, are soaked and ground lentils with spices that are mixed with flour to make the dough.
+This Puri dough is then rolled into thick Puris and fried until it turns crispy and golden brown on both sides.
 This method is less labor-intensive compared to the former method where the Urad Dal filling needs to be stuffed and rolled.

 If you are in the Agra-Mathura region you will always find Bedai which are stuffed with Urad Dal mixture and not mixed in the dough.
-But if you are in the Delhi region you will most likely encounter Bedmi Puris done using the later technique by mixing ground Urad Dal mixture with flour along with some spices.
+But if you are in the Delhi region, you will most likely encounter Bedmi Puris done using the later technique by mixing ground Urad Dal mixture with flour along with some spices.

 Crispy Kachori oir Khasta Bedai shown broken in a hand

-2. Grind the lentils into a coarse powder, don’t grind it too fine.
+2. Grind the lentils into a coarse powder.
+Don’t grind it too fine.

 4. Add at least 2-3 tablespoons of Rava/Suji for every cup of whole wheat flour.
 Rava helps to make Bedai crispy.

 5. The dough for the crust should be semi-soft, not stiff.
-Semi-soft dough makes it easy to roll without tearing up the edges of rolled Bedai.
+Semi-soft dough makes it easy to roll without tearing up the edges of the rolled Bedai.

-7. Use a thermometer if you are not sure about oil temperature.
+7. Use a thermometer if you are not sure about the correct oil temperature.
 Using a thermometer takes away the guesswork and helps to achieve consistent results.
 When I need to keep a constant watch on temperature, I prefer to use this thermometer and would attach the probe to the pot using this clip.

 9. This is a no onion no garlic breakfast, which makes it a great option for such occasions when you in need of a satvik food.